Yaswanth20/learn-cantrill-io-labs/00-aws-simple-demos/aws-dynamodb-lambda-trigger/Readme.md

 ## Stage 3 - Setting up SNS

-Head to the SNS console: [https://ap-southeast-2.console.aws.amazon.com/sns/v3/home?region=ap-southeast-2#/topics](https://ap-southeast-2.console.aws.amazon.com/sns/v3/home?region=ap-southeast-2#/topics)
+Head to the SNS console

 Click on Create topic